Powered by

 However, the government's primary objective is to enhance the travel experience between Delhi and Manali by making the journey smoother and faster.
 Thanks to recent road widening initiatives, the travel time from Delhi to Manali has already decreased from 14 hours to a projected 10 hours.
 Moreover, a substantial portion of the road construction has been completed, particularly on the new route connecting Kirtarpur to Ner Chowk.
 This innovative road will significantly reduce the distance of the journey, shortening it from 115 km to a mere 77 km.
 Additionally, the construction efforts have included the construction of 5 tunnels, 22 large bridges, and 14 small bridges along the road route.

 The second stretch of this 35 km road project, from Pandoh to Takoli, is nearing completion.
-It includes 10 tunnels, an elevated viaduct, 3 major bridges, 10 minor bridges, and a 13-kilometer section with two lanes and protective slope measures.
+It includes 10 tunnels, an elevated viaduct, 3 major bridges, 10 minor bridges, and a 13-kilometre section with two lanes and protective slope measures.

 The tunnel, which is being constructed along the Beas River between Mandi and Aut, is now complete.